Roberto Di Tuccio

 My research at Durham is funded by a Durham Doctoral Studentship (DDS).

-My thesis is a study on the characterisation of the hetairai featuring in Imperial and Late Antique fictional works of classical inspiration such as Lucian's Dialogi Meretricii, Alciphron's and Aristaenetus' erotic letter collections.
+My thesis is a study on the characterisation of the hetairai featuring in three Imperial and Late Antique fictional works of classical inspiration: Lucian's Dialogi Meretricii, Alciphron's, and Aristaenetus' erotic letter collections.
 The way characters are constructed proves to be pivotal to following the evolving status of literary hetairai in the 2nd-6th centuries CE production, but also understanding the way literature intertwines with rhetoric and reality to recreate precise identities.
 I hence aim to provide scholars with a new perspective on the perception and construction of hetairai and women in the blurred line between fiction and reality.